 Niho Taniwha | Turning evidence into action

-The two-term course is built around the three domains of the Teaching Standards:
+The two-term course is built around implementing a process of improvement:

-• Professional knowledge – deepening understanding of Te Tiriti o Waitangi, cultural responsiveness, and curriculum expertise.
+Connect: deepening understanding of Te Tiriti o Waitangi, cultural responsiveness, and curriculum expertise as outlined through the professional knowledge standards.

-• Professional practice – refining evidence-based teaching, assessment for learning, and inclusive pedagogy.
+Challenge: support tumuaki and leaders to refining evidence-based teaching, assessment for learning, and inclusive pedagogy, for their kaiako.

 Your learning path